 Your relationship with your financial advisor begins with an open and honest discussion of your financial situation — including debt, assets, cash flow — and financial goals.
 Your financial advisor will consider where you are, where you want to be and how to help you achieve your goals.
 Your advisor may also identify financial areas that could use some improvement.

-Financial advisors also help you build wealth long term by investing money and minimizing risk.
+Financial advisors also help you build wealth for the long term by investing money and minimizing risk.
 They may offer investment recommendations or manage your entire investment portfolio.

 It’s important to remember that your relationship with your financial advisor is ongoing.
 Although you can use their services on a one-off basis, most people receive the bulk of the benefits by checking in with their advisors periodically.
 You may meet with your advisor every month or quarter to discuss your progress and whether your financial plan should be adjusted.